 Hi there!
 I’m Ziyan “Ray” Luo, a Ph.D. candidate at Mila, McGill, fortunate to work with (and learn from) Dr. Xujie Si, Dr. Doina Precup, and my talented colleagues, who continuously inspire me.

 When I’m not exploring algorithms, you may find me composing music that tells stories.
-Here’s my portfolio (some tracks even made it into popular video games!).
-I love blending electronic sounds with acoustic instruments to create immersive, theme-driven pieces.
+Here’s my portfolio.
+Some tracks were even featured in popular video games!
+I love blending electronic sounds with acoustic instruments to create immersive, story-telling pieces.
+Glad that they are well-received: now, I have over 10K followers in multiple Chinese music distribution platforms and social media!

 Ball sports keep me energized: badminton, tennis, table tennis, billiards—you name it!
 And if you’re an animal lover, check out my Instagram for some furry friends.